gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 braced his feet,
 and swept his arms in a circle.
-The earth split in a ragged arc in front of the cargo hauler as the sonics on his arms fired.
+The earth split in a ragged arc in front of the cargo hauler under the sheer force of his concentration.

-The tortoise went down on one knee, clearly exhausted.
+He swayed and stumbled and went down on one knee, exhausted.
-A goat dropped her pike and tried to help him up.
+A goat dropped her pike and ran to help him up.

 *Clang!
 Thwack!*
 All around the square militia and bots battled each other.